Thomas-A-Reinert/Understrap-Documentation/docs/0.8.2/development/bootstrap.md

 ## Using Bootstrap Classes in UnderStrap

-For general development take a look at [Bootstraps´ Documentation](https://getbootstrap.com/docs/4.1/getting-started/introduction/){:target="_blank"}
+For general development take a look at [Bootstrap´s Documentation](https://getbootstrap.com/docs/4.1/getting-started/introduction/){:target="_blank"}